LaTeXing/LaTeXing-Documentation/guide/settings.md

 	 * for the fill command of "includegraphics".
 	 *
 	 * The option "currfile_graphicspath" enables the use of the package
-	 * currfile and a changed graphicspath in huge projects like this in you
+	 * currfile and a changed graphicspath in huge projects like this in your
 	 * TeX file: \graphicspath{\currfiledir}
 	 */